Italy readies special furlough scheme to save workers from heatwave | Headlines

 Italy is preparing special measures to help construction and agricultural firms keep staff at home during an intense summer heatwave, government officials and trade unionists said on Tuesday.

-Italy is preparing special measures to help construction and agricultural firms keep staff at home during an intense summer heatwave, government officials and trade unionists said on Tuesday.
-Giorgia Meloni's cabinet will probably discuss the furlough scheme at a meeting on Wednesday, Labour Minister Marina Calderone told the unions at a gathering about the emergency.
+Giorgia Meloni's cabinet will probably discuss the furlough scheme at a meeting on Wednesday, Labour Minister Marina Calderone told the unions at a gathering about the weather emergency.
+However Italy's main union, the CGIL, said the proposals did not go far enough.

-"We welcome Minister Calderone's statements announcing a new regime ... in the construction and agriculture businesses," said Massimo Blasi, head of the CISAL trade union at the end of the meeting.
+"Nothing is provided to help people working for delivery firms or seasonal workers, or other categories of employees," it said in a statement.
 Under Italian regulations, companies can apply for temporary lay-offs - usually to deal with a slump in business - for no more than 52 weeks over two years, or 90 days per year in the agricultural sector.

-Italian hospitals in the regions worst hit by soaring temperatures are seeing a jump in heat-related heat-related emergencies, medics have said.
+Italian hospitals in the regions worst hit by soaring temperatures are seeing a jump in heat-related emergencies, medics have said.
+To support workers in sectors other than construction and agriculture to deal with heatwaves, the government and the unions are working on a memorandum of understanding detailing steps such as the reorganisation of work shifts and breaks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)